Coroner Investigations – Inquests

 In some cases, families choose not to have legal representation as there may not be any controversial circumstances surrounding the death of their loved one.
 However, should you have any concerns at all then it may be best to talk to a specialist solicitor with experience in dealing with inquests as not all two cases are the same.
 If you would like help in contacting a solicitor in your area, please contact us on 0151 459 4779 or email@example.com and we will help you find the right help.

 Is there funding available to help with legal costs?

 At present, funding is only available to bereaved families where there may be involvement of the State (government agencies), such as a death in police custody or violent deaths and suicide of persons detained in prison.
-Funding may also be available if it is felt that there is a wider public interest in the findings of the interest and that of the family being represented.
+Funding may also be available if it is felt that there is a wider public interest in the findings of the inquest.
 To get a better understanding of whether or not you may be eligible for funding, you will need to seek expert legal advice.